 * * * * *

-Welmon "Rusty" Walker, Jr., MBA, is a publisher, consultant, university instructor, Webmaster and founder of the 30-year-old firm called, That New Publishing Company.
+Welmon "Rusty" Walker, Jr., MBA, is a publisher, consultant, university instructor, Webmaster and founder of the 40-year-old firm called, That New Publishing Company.
 The company started in Fairbanks, Alaska and is now based in Honolulu, Hawaii.
-It has published the work of 20 authors.
+It has published the work of more than 10 authors.
 Walker has been managing editor for books on Business, How-to, Humor/Essays, Software Training, Stage Plays plus consultant to many publishers and authors.
 Rusty is author of the Alaska Corporation Manual and the Save $1,500 Printing Your Book.
-He conducts Free Teleseminars and presentations on book publishing at AskRustyWalker.com.
-His latest book is called, Success With Your Own Home Based Business Corporation.
 You may contact him at E-mail

 Read Rusty's review of a book on best selling titles